BrockChandy/8R0CKs-Minecraft-Server/readme.md

 3. Once logged in, **install Minecraft.
 Choose Standard Version.**

-4. Once Minecraft inside CurseForge is installed, press **import** in the top left and insert this code into the profile code section: **xFrQv34b**
+4. Once Minecraft inside CurseForge is installed, press **create** in the top left and name it whatever you prefer, for version choose **1.21.1**, for game type choose **NeoForge**, and ModLoader version choose **neoforge-21.1.212**.

+5. Once you are **inside your profile**, press the **3 dots** next to Play and select **Open Folder**.
+Once you have the profile folder open, **download the mods.zip in the files above**, extract the files and **put the mods into the profile folder you just opened**.

 NOTE: DO NOT PRESS ANY BUTTONS EXCEPT **PLAY** INSIDE THE MODPACK TO AVOID ISSUES**

-5. Once the modpack is installed, open up the modpack and press play!
+7. Once your profile is loaded with the mods, press play!

-6. Once you launch the Minecraft modpack in the Minecraft Launcher, select Multiplayer and select Add Server.
+8. Once you are on the main menu of Minecraft, select Multiplayer and select Add Server.
 For name, name it whatever name you would like. **For address, please contact Brock for the address for security purposes.**

-7. Once you add the server, if Brock is currently hosting it, you should be able to join!
+9. Once you add the server, if Brock is currently hosting it, you should be able to join!
 Enjoy!

 HALLOWEEN SHADER STEPS